 The Arbitration Program benefits Class Members in numerous ways.
 The Settlement makes it easier in some respects for you to establish your claim that Ford should repurchase your vehicle.
 The Settlement extends the time within which your claim must be filed as compared to litigation.
 Under the Arbitration Program, a repurchase claim may be submitted up to 6 years after delivery of the Class Vehicle to the first retail customer or 6 months after the Approval Date of the Settlement, whichever is later, if you still own or lease the Class Vehicle.
 Arbitration provides a speedy, efficient, and inexpensive way to resolve your repurchase claims, and Ford will pay all costs associated with the Arbitration, including your filing fees.
 Claims should typically be resolved within 30-60 days.
 In contrast, litigation seeking repurchase could take years.
 If you prevail on a repurchase claim, Ford will pay for attorneys’ fees up to $6,000.
 Finally, the Arbitration Program provides Class Members, but not Ford, with the right to appeal the initial arbitration decision to a second appellate arbitration panel.Top

 To participate in the Arbitration Program, you must provide formal notice to Ford of your intent to arbitrate and of the nature of the claim(s) you intend to pursue in arbitration, at least ten (10) days before you submit a claim for arbitration.
 You may give direct notice to Ford by calling (888) 260-4563 or by filling out the applicable form here.
 After you have given direct notice to Ford, you may submit a claim for arbitration by going to www.consumerarbitrationprogram.com.
 In an effort to provide Class Members with an option to have their claims resolved in advance of the resolution of the appeal that has been filed, Ford and Class Counsel have reached an agreement to offer a Voluntary Arbitration process under the current Settlement guidelines.
-As the consumer, you have the option to pursue the Voluntary Arbitration or wait until the appeal is complete to move forward with arbitration.Top
+As the consumer, you have the option to pursue the Voluntary Arbitration or wait until the new Effective Date to move forward with arbitration.Top

 Upon receipt of your Notice, Ford may contact you or your attorney in an effort to resolve your claims before you submit your claim to Arbitration.
 If you have tried to get your vehicle fixed on no more than three (3) Service Visits, you must give Ford a fourth opportunity to fix your vehicle.
 If you have had four (4) or more transmission repair attempts, or if you sold or returned the Class Vehicle prior to filing the request for Arbitration, you are under no obligation to try to resolve the claim with Ford yourself and can wait until your scheduled Arbitration.Top